Read Matthew 28:16–20 (Part 1 of 3)

 - “I have been given all authority in heaven and on earth.
 Therefore go...”
 Vs. 18

-What is the importance of this statement about Jesus' authority, when obeying the Great Commission stands in opposition to personal fear, family traditions, religious rituals, civil laws, and government mandates that restrict, limit, or even forbid sharing the gospel?
+What is the importance of Jesus' authority, when obeying the Great Commission stands in opposition to personal fear, family traditions, religious rituals, civil laws, and government mandates that restrict, limit, or even forbid sharing the gospel?

 What is an Unreached People Group?
 (1:59)